BlagoYar/IPv6Tunnel/README.md

 -Requires at minimum Windows PowerShell 4.0.
--This script needs administrtive rights.
+-This script needs administrative rights.
 It will check if PowerShell/PowerShell ISE is running with elevated privileges as administrator.
 If not it is trying to self-elevate.